Agoric/documentation/Agoric-CLI.md

     - `project`: Name of the new project to initialize.
 - **Optional Arguments**:
     - `--dapp-template <name>`: Use the template specified by `<name>`.
 Defaults to the demo Dapp `dapp-simple-exchange`.
-    - `--dapp-base <base-url>`: Look under this directory for the template.
+    - `--dapp-base <base-url>`: Look under this directory for the Dapp template.
 Defaults to `git://github.com/Agoric/`
 - **Examples**:
   - Creates a directory named `demo` with contents copied from the default `dapp-template` value `dapp-simple-exchange`.
 	- `agoric init demo`